joelsita/project-two/README.md

 [live project on Github](https://joelsita.github.io/project-two/)

 ## Project Description
 Rock, Paper, Scissors.
 The familiar game of Rock, Paper, Scissors is played like this: at the same time, two players display one of three symbols: a rock, paper, or scissors.
-A rock beats scissors, scissors beat paper by cutting it, and paper beats rock by covering it
+A rock beats scissors, scissors beat paper by cutting it, and paper beats rock by covering it.
+- Website consist of two pages
+  - Home page: this includes an explaination of the game and the rules on how to play.

+  - Game page:there are four sections

+      - Game choices section: there are 3 button to chose from(Rock, paper and scissors)
+      - results section: this displays the result of each player choices. red message is for computer, black for tie and green is for user.

+      - Score section: this keep record of the game. this is to let each player knows of their results as they play the game.

+      - restart section: here the user can chose to restart the game from scratch instead of keep refreshing the page.
+This function wipes all the previous results and brings the game back to zero.

 ![overall site](assets/images/responsive-one.png)
 ![overall site](assets/images/responsive-two.png)